-In addition, the ATT Secretariat keeps a record of States Parties' compliance with certain Treaty commitments including: payment of financial contributions; submission of information on national control lists (Article 5); national competent authorities (Article 5); national points of contact (Article 5);

-and the submission of Initial and Annual Reports (Article 13).
-This information is made available on the ATT website, though some is only available to States Parties not the general public.
+In addition, the ATT Secretariat keeps a record of States Parties' compliance with certain Treaty commitments, including: payment of financial contributions; submission of information on national control lists (Article 5); national competent authorities (Article 5); national points of contact (Article 5); and the submission of Initial and Annual Reports (Article 13).
+This information is made available on the ATT website, though some is only available to States Parties.

 Civil society also plays a role in monitoring States Parties' implementation of their Treaty commitments.
-[The media is also increasingly calling into question States Parties' transfer decisions in light of their ATT commitments.]
+The media is also increasingly calling into question States Parties' transfer decisions in light of their ATT commitments.

-Beyond this, the ATT does not include a formal review mechanism to monitor each State's performance and promote compliance (such peer review, expert review or an oversight body such as the Appellate Body of the World Trade Organization, established to oversee dispute settlements).
+The ATT does not include a formal review mechanism to monitor each State's performance and promote compliance (such peer review, expert review or an oversight body).